Kellenkjames/RB109/other_collection_methods/example_1.md

 The `any` method invocation is called on the Array literal `[1, 2, 3]` on line 4.

 The `do...end` alongside the `any?` method invocation on lines 4-6 defines a block.
-The parameter `num` represents the current element of the Array `[1, 2, 3]`.
+The parameter `num` represents the current element of the Array literal `[1, 2, 3]`.
 Within the block; the expression `num > 2` is called on each element; this returns the boolean `true` if any `num` evaluates as true; `false` otherwise.

-The third element of the Array `[1, 2, 3]` evaluates as true; therefore; the return value of the method is the boolean `true`.
+The third element of the Array literal `[1, 2, 3]` evaluates as true; therefore; the return value of the method is the boolean `true`.

-This problem demonstrates the behavior or the `any?` method.
-The `any?` method will iterate over each element in the collection and return the boolean `true` if any element in the collection evaluates as true, `false` otherwise.
+This problem demonstrates the behavior of the `any?` method.
+The `any?` method will iterate over each element in the collection and return the boolean `true` if *any* element in the collection evaluates as true, `false` otherwise.